wpearman1996/MARES_database_pipeline/README.md

 ## Questions
 If there are any questions or issues - please email William Pearman (wpearman1996@gmail.com) or Vanessa Arranz (vanearranz@hotmail.com), or alternatively leave comment on this repository.

+# Suggested Citation

 Please refer to the publication: Arranz, Vanessa, Pearman, William S., Aguirre, J. David and Liggins, Libby.
 (2019).
 "MARES: a replicable pipeline and curated reference database for marine (COI) metabarcoding".
 Manuscript submitted for publication.

+In addition, if you make use of this pipeline, please also cite the following publications:
+Macher, Jan-Niklas, Till-Hendrik Macher, and Florian Leese.
+"Combining NCBI and BOLD databases for OTU assignment in metabarcoding and metagenomic datasets: The BOLD_NCBI _Merger."
+Metabarcoding and Metagenomics 1 (2017): e22262.

+Porter, Teresita M., and Mehrdad Hajibabaei.
+"Over 2.5 million COI sequences in GenBank and growing."
+PloS one 13.9 (2018): e0200177.